Matthew-Dove/Std.Out/README.md

 --key | -k: The name of the configuration in app settings, that defines the bucket, and path prefix.
 --cid | -c: The Correlation Id is part of (or all) of the key, that target files are found under the prefix, and correlation id.

+stdout s3 --key appname --action createCustomer --actionkey appname

+--key | -k: The name of the configuration in app settings, that defines the bucket, and path prefix.
+--action | -a: The name of the action to load correlation data from.
+--actionkey | -ak: The name of the Load source to use from the configuration in app settings.

 stdout s3 --key appname --path assets/plaintext/c6b8c804-34cb-4cf7-b762-d24b644831e9